WenkeHuang/FCCL/README.md

 # Learn from others and Be yourself in Heterogeneous Federated Learning

-Venue： CVPR 2022

-Paper:
-# Learn from others and Be yourself in Heterogeneous Federated Learning

 > Rethinking Federated Learning with Domain Shift: A Prototype View,
 > Wenke Huang, Mang Ye, Bo Du
 > *CVPR, 2022*